Lowering the pH in Your Pool: Expert Tips for Perfect Balance

 Using pH reducer (aka pH minus, sodium bisulfate and dry acid) will help to reduce the pH levels in your pool quite quickly.

-Can you use vinegar lower pool pH?
+Can you use vinegar to lower pool pH?

 How do I reduce the pH in my pool naturally?